Young Musicians Showcase Their Talent at Richard Taunton

 This week, for the 25th year running, we hosted the Music for Youth regional festival.
 The college welcomed musicians from across the region to perform a whole variety of musical repertoire.
 As one of the longest standing calendar events of the year for our School of Music, it provides a great platform for young musicians from Southampton and the surrounding areas to showcase their skills and improve upon their craft at the same time.

 19 different music acts from 14 different schools, colleges and music hubs across the region got the chance to perform in front of a large audience, meet other young musicians and gain valuable feedback from professional music mentors.
-Talented groups from the college; the Richard Taunton choir, musical production choir, a cappella singers, jazz band, and pop band, all performed a selection of their current repertoire.
+Talented groups from the college; the Richard Taunton choir, musical production choir, a cappella singers, jazz band, and RTSFC Band Safyre Soul, all performed a selection of their current repertoire.

 Praise from Students and Staff

 Will Ladbury – the drummer of Safyre Soul, a RTSFC pop band who regularly gig locally, said;